Richard Dumas

-Richard Wayne Dumas (born May 19, 1969) is an American former professional basketball player.
-Born in Tulsa, Oklahoma, he is the son of former American Basketball Association player Rich Dumas.
+Richard Wayne Dumas Jr. (born May 19, 1969) is an American former professional basketball player.
+Born in Tulsa, Oklahoma, he is the son of former American Basketball Association (ABA) player Rich Dumas.

 Basketball career

 Dumas, a 6' 7" small forward from Oklahoma State University, was selected with the 46th pick of the 1991 NBA draft by the Phoenix Suns.
 Just before the start of the 1991–92 season, however, Dumas was suspended from the NBA for violating its substance abuse policy.
 Dumas played in Israel for Hapoel Holon during his suspension.
 His rookie campaign commenced 19 games into the Suns' stellar 1992–93 season, averaging 15.8 points and 4.6 rebounds per game while helping the team to a league-best 62 wins and an NBA Finals appearance.
 Because of his performance during his first season in the NBA, Dumas received NBA All-Rookie Second Team honors.

 Following a stint in rehab, he returned in 1995 to the Phoenix Suns, averaging just 5.5 points in 15 games in his final season with that team.
-Under the influence of head coach John Lucas, Dumas concluded his brief NBA career with a season playing for the 76ers, averaging 6.2 points in 39 games.
+Under the influence of head coach John Lucas, Dumas averaged 6.2 points in 39 games for the Philadelphia 76ers.
+After the season, Dumas violated his contractual terms regarding use of alcohol and due to his previous substance abuse violations and suspensions, this infraction led to his permanent banning from the NBA with no possibility of return.

 He then continued his professional career overseas, playing for Gymnastikos S. Larissas in Greece, Pekaes Pruszków (1998–99) in Poland, as well as for the Westchester Wildfire of the United States Basketball League.

 Dumas retired from basketball in 2003.